-Vegan pasta tuna salad — made with baked tofu or plant-based tuna — brings a nostalgic classic into the 21st century.
-Now, even more veggies have been added to this family favorite.
+Vegan pasta “tuna” salad, made with baked tofu or plant-based tuna, brings a nostalgic classic into the 21st century.
+In this recipe more veggies have been added to a family favorite.
 Incorporating cucumber, celery, cabbage, scallion, and parsley, it’s a great warm-weather main dish.

 This is an updated version of my mom’s pasta, tuna, celery, and mayo salad that she made during the summer months.
 Much later, I updated it to use baked tofu instead of tuna for my own family.